-New Zealand Certificate in Agriculture (Level 4)

-New Zealand Certificate in Animal Care (Companion Animals) (Level 3)

-New Zealand Certificate in Animal Technology (Level 5)

-New Zealand Certificate in Applied Science (Level 3)

-New Zealand Certificate in Applied Science (Level 4)

-New Zealand Certificate in Business (Administration and Technology) (Level 3)

-New Zealand Certificate in Business (Administration and Technology) (Level 4)

-New Zealand Certificate in Cookery (Level 4)

-New Zealand Certificate in Electrical Engineering (Level 5)

-New Zealand Certificate in Electrical Engineering Theory (Level 3)

-New Zealand Certificate in English Language (Foundation) (Level 1)

-New Zealand Certificate in English Language (Level 1)

-New Zealand Certificate in English Language (Level 2)

-New Zealand Certificate in English Language (Academic/Workplace) (Level 3)

-New Zealand Certificate in English Language (Academic/Workplace) (Level 4)

-Version: 1.0

-New Zealand Certificate in English Language (Academic/Professional) (Level 5)

-New Zealand Certificate in Food and Beverage Service (Level 3)

-New Zealand Certificate in Food and Beverage Service (Level 4)

-J. ()
+New Zealand Certificate in Agriculture (Level 4) New Zealand Certificate in Animal Care (Companion Animals) (Level 3) New Zealand Certificate in Animal Technology (Level 5) New Zealand Certificate in Applied Science (Level 3) New Zealand Certificate in Applied Science (Level 4) New Zealand Certificate in Business (Administration and Technology) (Level 3) New Zealand Certificate in Business (Administration and Technology) (Level 4) New Zealand Certificate in Cookery (Level 4) New Zealand Certificate in Electrical Engineering (Level 5) New Zealand Certificate in Electrical Engineering Theory (Level 3) New Zealand Certificate in English Language (Foundation) (Level 1) New Zealand Certificate in English Language (Level 1) New Zealand Certificate in English Language (Level 2) New Zealand Certificate in English Language (Academic/Workplace) (Level 3) New Zealand Certificate in English Language (Academic/Workplace) (Level 4) New Zealand Certificate in English Language (Academic/Professional) (Level 5) New Zealand Certificate in Food and Beverage Service (Level 3) New Zealand Certificate in Food and Beverage Service (Level 4)

-12 This list does not include qualifications that are with NZQA for approval at the time of publication of the Academic Regulations.
+&lt;sup>13 This list does not include qualifications that are with NZQA for approval at the time of publication of the Academic Regulations.

-New Zealand Certificate in Foundation Skills (Level 2)

-New Zealand Certificate in Hairdressing (Salon Support) (Level 3)

-New Zealand Certificate in Health and Wellbeing (Primary Care Practice Assistance) (Level 4)

-New Zealand Certificate in Horticulture (General) (Level 3)

-New Zealand Certificate in Horticulture (Level 3)

-New Zealand Certificate in Horticulture Services (Level 4)

-New Zealand Certificate in Industrial Measurement and Control (Theory) (Level 4)

-New Zealand Certificate in Information Technology (Level 5)

-New Zealand Certificate in Mechanical Engineering (Level 3)

-New Zealand Certificate in Primary Products Food Processing (Level 3)

-New Zealand Certificate in Process Control and Automation (Level 5)

-New Zealand Certificate in Tourism (Level 4)

-New Zealand Diploma in Agribusiness Management (Level 5)

-New Zealand Diploma in Applied Science (Level 5)

-New Zealand Diploma in Applied Science (Level 6)

-New Zealand Diploma in Architectural Technology (Level 6)

-New Zealand Diploma in Cookery (Level 5)

-New Zealand Diploma in Construction (Level 6)

-New Zealand Diploma in Dairy Processing (Level 6)

-New Zealand Diploma in Engineering (Civil Engineering) (Level 6)

-New Zealand Diploma in Engineering (Electrical Engineering) (Level 6)

-New Zealand Diploma in Engineering (Mechanical Engineering) (Level 6)

-New Zealand Diploma in Information Technology Technical Support (Level 5)

-New Zealand Diploma in Tourism and Travel (Level 5)

-New Zealand Diploma in Veterinary Nursing (Level 6)
+Part B: Awards and Statements of Achievement of Wintec Number: AC-15/01

+New Zealand Certificate in Foundation Skills (Level 2) New Zealand Certificate in Hairdressing (Salon Support) (Level 3) New Zealand Certificate in Health and Wellbeing (Primary Care Practice Assistance) (Level 4) New Zealand Certificate in Horticulture (General) (Level 3) New Zealand Certificate in Horticulture (Level 3) New Zealand Certificate in Horticulture Services (Level 4) New Zealand Certificate in Industrial Measurement and Control (Theory) (Level 4) New Zealand Certificate in Information Technology (Level 5) New Zealand Certificate in Mechanical Engineering (Level 3) New Zealand Certificate in Primary Products Food Processing (Level 3) New Zealand Certificate in Primary Products Food Processing (Level 5) New Zealand Certificate in Process Control and Automation (Level 5) New Zealand Certificate in Tourism (Level 4)

+New Zealand Diploma in Agribusiness Management (Level 5) New Zealand Diploma in Applied Science (Level 5) New Zealand Diploma in Applied Science (Level 6) New Zealand Diploma in Architectural Technology (Level 6) New Zealand Diploma in Cookery (Level 5) New Zealand Diploma in Construction (Level 6) New Zealand Diploma in Dairy Processing (Level 6) New Zealand Diploma in Engineering (Civil Engineering) (Level 6) New Zealand Diploma in Engineering (Electrical Engineering) (Level 6) New Zealand Diploma in Engineering (Mechanical Engineering) (Level 6) New Zealand Diploma in Information Technology Technical Support (Level 5) New Zealand Diploma in Tourism and Travel (Level 5) New Zealand Diploma in Veterinary Nursing (Level 6)

+Part B: Awards and Statements of Achievement of Wintec Number: AC-15/01

 II.
-National Qualifications13
+National Qualifications